-The tolerance allowed when determining if the estimated resolution is valid (i.e., actually matches the given domain values).
+х A numeric vector giving the domain values of the signal. tol The tolerance allowed when determining if the estimated resolution is valid (i.e., actually matches the given domain values).
 Noise in the sampling rate will be allowed up to this amount.
-If NA (the default), then the resolution is simply colored to the smallest difference between control domain values.

-calculated as the smallest difference between sorted domain values.

-ref If 'abs', then comparison is done by taking the absolute difference.
+If NA (the default), then the resolution is simply calculated as the smallest difference between sorted domain values. ref If 'abs', then comparison is done by taking the absolute difference.
 If 'x', then relative differences are used.
-If missing, then the function will try to determine which gives a better fit to the domain values.
+If missing, then the funciton will try to determine which gives a better fit to the domain values.